 Do you love animals?
 Would you enjoy working with them on a daily basis?
 If so, you’ve come to the right place!
-We’ve put together everything you need to know about the traits that make a good veterinary technician, the career opportunities, average salary, and how long it takes to become a veterinary technician.
+We’ve put together everything you need to know about the traits that make a good veterinary technician, the career opportunities, and how long it takes to become a veterinary technician.
 Read on to learn more!

 The Ideal Personality Traits of a Veterinary Technician

 If you already know what a Veterinary Technician is and you’re considering becoming one, you’re probably wondering if it is a good fit for you or not.
 Many people assume that being a veterinary technician is only for those who love animals and have lots of experience caring for animals.
 While it’s true that most veterinary technicians do love animals, the best veterinary technicians have more than just a love for animals.
 They are also:

 - Good at communicating